dyriusdev/dyriusdev/README.md

 ### Hi I'm Richardson!

 👩‍💻 Software Developer sharing my journey and learnings!<br/>
-📚 Studing Computer Science at University of UNP, Brazil<br/>
+📚 Studying Computer Science at University of UNP, Brazil<br/>

 <!--
 **dyriusdev/dyriusdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.